MoinA0529/IDE-GTK-C/README.md

 # Template folder contains the basic template files used to open and initialize application with some basic command line arguments

 # To run the application under text_editor_menu_bar folder type the following in terminal
-# To make the file executable
-# compile
-# Run the code respectively

 # $ chmod u+x compile.script
 # $ ./compile.script